Ideal Thermostat Temperature Settings for Summer & Winter 2025

 So let’s settle any debates with an overview of the recommended “ideal” temperatures for the summer and winter months, plus additional considerations for children, pets and plants.

-Ideal Temperature for a Thermostat in Summer
+Recommended Thermostat Temperature for Summer

 According to the DoE, when you’re at home during the day in the summer you’ll want to find a balance between 70-78 degrees.
 The lower end of 70 degrees is the ideal summer temperature for comfort, while 78 degrees is ideal for energy savings while staying comfortable.